mpirotaiswilton-IW/SmileCDR-with-Appsphere-Starter/README.md

 ### Accessing the Admin Web page

-To access the Admin Web page, go to <localhost:9100> on a browser of your choice, you will be greeted with a sign-in page.
-Enter the following credentials:
+To access the Admin Web page, go to <localhost:9100> on a browser of your choice, you will be greeted with a sign-in page where you can use the default admin credentials.

-* `username` : `admin`
-* `password` : `password`

 After successfully signing in, you will be redirected to the module config page.
 On the left hand side of the page, you should see a side bar with a list of modules, sorted into the Master node.
 Under the `Administrative Modules` header, you should see a module named `app_galery` with the port `9300`